 In addition to the benefits mentioned above of establishing a company in Madeira, the first EUR 25.000 of taxable profit earned by a Portuguese company registered in Madeira and qualifying as a small and medium enterprise is 11.7%.

 Starting a business in Portugal in 2022, specifically on Madeira Island, can entitle the said company to a corporate income tax rate of 5%!
 Companies that provide international tradable services duly registered within the Madeira International Business Centre (MIBC) are entitled to the lowest corporate tax rate in the European Union.

 Companies operating from within the MIBC and that have their labour force working from the island benefit from the abovementioned corporate tax rate but also the following tax benefits:

 Non-resident single and corporate shareholders of Madeira’s IBC companies will benefit from a total exemption from withholding tax on dividend remittances from the Madeira companies, provided that they are not residents in jurisdictions included in Portugal’s “black list”.
 Moreover, Portuguese corporate shareholders will also be exempt if holding a participation of at least 10% for 12 consecutive months.

 In addition, the following benefits will be applicable:

 - Exemption on capital gains payments to shareholders not resident in blocklisted jurisdictions;

-- No withholding tax on the worldwide payment of interest, royalties and services.
+- No withholding tax on the worldwide income of interest, royalties and services.

 Our team of professionals is ready to assist you with your tax affairs should you reside in Madeira or on the Portuguese mainland.

-This article is provided for general information purposes only and is not intended to be, nor should it be construed as, legal or professional advice of any kind.
+This article is provided for general information purposes only and is not intended to be, nor should it be construed as legal or professional advice.